AI Integration with Legacy Systems: Integration Approaches, Challenges, and Benefits

 Step 6: Govern with MLOps

 AI models degrade over time as data patterns change, which makes continuous monitoring essential.
 MLOps ensures model versioning, performance tracking, retraining cycles, and proper documentation for compliance.
-Without this layer, AI integrations that work at launch often lose accuracy or fail silently within 6–12 months.
+Without this layer, AI integrations that work at launch often lose accuracy or fail silently within the first year of production.

 How Cleveroad Builds AI Solutions for Legacy Systems

-Cleveroad has delivered custom software, AI development, and legacy modernization services since 2011 across the FinTech, Healthcare, Logistics, and Manufacturing sectors, with AI integration support for legacy systems.
-We operate under ISO 9001 and ISO 27001 quality management systems and security management standards and hold AWS Select Tier Partner status, which ensures secure and scalable delivery.
+Cleveroad has delivered custom software, AI development, and legacy modernization since 2011 across FinTech, Healthcare, Logistics, and Manufacturing.
+We operate under ISO 9001 and ISO 27001 standards and hold AWS Select Tier Partner status.

 Plan AI integration for your legacy environment